 Furthermore, you may find it beneficial to find a support group.
 Becoming part of a community that understands what you’re going through can help you feel less alone.
 Plus, they’re a great support system if you find that friends and family can’t support you in the way you need.

 I’m not going to lie and say that I’m “cured” because I still have bad days.
-However, the progress I’ve made over the past few years has been phenomenal, and I know it’s because of these principles.
+But however, the progress I’ve made over the past few years has been phenomenal, and I know it’s because of these principles.
 Although toxic body image is an issue within our culture, we can overcome it with dedication and commitment.

 References & Suggested Readings